ozfortress/server-configs/README.md

 mp_timelimit 0
 mp_winlimit 3
 ```
-Load this configuration using `rcon exec ozfortress_6v6_koth` or simply `rcon ozf-6s-koth` on ozfortress servers.
+Load this configuration using `rcon exec ozfortress_hl_koth` or simply `rcon ozf-hl-koth` on ozfortress servers.

 #### Stopwatch
 Stopwatch maps are played to a max of 2 rounds with no time limit.
 The following configuration represents this format: